 Recycling is reprocessing waste materials into useful products.

-CIRCULAR REcycle is an available option after a product has undergone multiple lifecycles.
-It is a shared responsibility between users and manufacturers to recycle and produce recycled products respectively.
+CIRCULAR REcycle is an available option after a product has undergone multiple use-cycles.
+It is a shared responsibility between users and manufacturers to recover and manufacture products with recycled content respectively.

 |The Mainichi Newspaper Company that embedded seeds into their newspaper for planting after reading - Japan |